amazon-archives/swa-sample-seller/README.md

   * Amazon only sends push notifications to a **publicly accessible IP** that serves a **trusted SSL certificate**.
   * Sample Seller should not be deployed to a publicly accessible IP.
   * Sample Seller uses a self-signed SSL certificate.
-* Why do I need to use AWS to receive push notifications?
+* Do I need to use AWS to receive push notifications?
   * You do not need to use AWS.
   * You can use any service that serves a publicly accessible IP with a trusted SSL certificate.
   * See `src/main/python/lambda_function.py` for code to process a push notification.